Muztrizen/Data-Preprocessing/README.md

 ## 3.Data Reduction
 * Reducing the number of features by creating lower-dimension, more powerful data representations using techniques such as PCA, embedding extraction, and hashing.Dimensionality reduction

-## 4.Data Selection

-###### Data Replacement
-* (cutting, splitting, merging, ...)

-###### Weighting and Selection (attribute weighting, automatic optimization, ...)

-###### Feature selection
-* Selecting a subset of the input features for training the model, and ignoring the irrelevant or redundant ones, using filter or wrapper methods.
-This can also involve simply dropping features if the features are missing a large number of values.

-###### Data selection.
-* Selecting data points from the input dataset to create training, evaluation (validation), and test sets.
-This process includes techniques for repeatable random sampling, minority classes oversampling, and stratified partitioning.

-###### Data Partitioning
-* (create training + validation + test data set, ...)

 ## Reference:
 1. https://cloud.google.com/solutions/machine-learning/data-preprocessing-for-ml-with-tf-transform-pt1
 2. https://medium.com/better-programming/data-preprocessing-for-machine-learning-3822ace03ae6